ngs-doo/json-benchmark/README.md

  * almost default configuration - large model contains "advanced" features, such as interface serialization.
 JVM libraries require extension for Joda Time.
 Some libraries don't support extensions ;(
  * one test at a time - perform one test and exit - while this will nullify JVM optimizations in runtime, they should show up in tests with larger number of loops.
  * track duration of creating new object instance
- * some other libraries are available for testing, but not included in results (Microsoft Bond, ...)
+ * some other libraries are available for testing, but not included in results (fastJSON, Genson, Microsoft Bond, FST, ...)
  * JMH is not used - but dead code elimination is not really an issue (one can always use Check argument to be 100% sure there is no dead code elimination).

 ###Libraries